Microscope Crew

 We live with numerous fascinating microorganisms, out of which many are discovered, and a lot is in the process!
 Technology paved the way for microscopes, and their invention helped us examine various organisms like staphylococcus bacteria, viruses, and other parasites.
 Now which microscope fits your use depends on the specimen you are observing.
 Today we will differentiate between light and electron microscopes.

 Both these microscopes have different worth in the field of technology where they are playing their roles.
 The key purpose of using a light or electron microscope is to magnify the images that a human eye cannot see.
-A light microscope utilizes a beam of light to observe tiny microorganisms like mitochondria, whereas an electron microscope, such as scanning electron microscope, uses a beam of electrons to enlarge a minuscule specimen.
+A light microscope utilizes a beam of light to observe tiny microorganisms like mitochondria, whereas an electron microscope, such as a scanning electron microscope, uses a beam of electrons to enlarge a minuscule specimen.

 Let’s have a brief overview of these microscopes through a comparison chart, and move towards details.